IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo - Appendix.md

 - Zone of Truth: refuse to cooperate if she doesn't trust PCs
 - Gyrfalcon asked them a few months ago on records of past fray tides **Macaw**: unknowing accomplice (how), corrupt, soft/optimistic on kevara
-- Alibi: working late in the office (lie), can't say he was actually overseeing at the riots
+- Alibi: working late in the office (lie), can't say he rushed to the riots as Gandras
 - Gandras saw Kingfisher at the riot, but Macaw can't say
 - Zone of Truth: fully cooperate
 **Vulture**:
-- Was the most vocally opposed to gyrfalcon - thought they were further entangling Avizallo with outside world, had upstart ideas about restructuring ownership of saltwood groves
+- Was the most vocally opposed to gyrfalcon -
-	- Was opposed to them starting from the grading of manuscripts (disliked political opinions in the essays)
 - Alibi: refuse to talk to outsiders? but he was working late in the office, did not see Macaw
 - Zone of Truth: refuse to cooperate
-**Kingfisher**: trying to insert her own choice as gyrfalcon's successor? trying to route macaw
+**Kingfisher**:
-- Alibi: was at the site of the riot (conferring with Giltstern earlier).
-Lie and say she had left by the riot?
+- Alibi: Krystin was near the riot (conferring with Giltstern abt another automata purchase).
+Might say she was with a business associate/client?
 - Zone of Truth: probably reluctant, afraid of exposing other secrets.
-- Has purchased a suite of automata for her personal protection (via giltstern)
-- Trying to insert her own choice as gyrfalcon's successor - passing old/upcoming exam questions to Myla
-- Studying necromancy to revive failed saltwood
 - Necromantic wards?
 ## Other Guys

 **Mettlewise**: 12 yr old goblin, Merriwink's "evil" twin.
 Owl's star acolyte.
-Prophet, child prodigy. type A, tattletale.
+Prophet, child prodigy paladin. type A, tattletale.
-- Very talented paladin, great at taming/interpreting the birds (powers?)
-- Goody two shoes, tattletale.
-Could get on PCs' heels
+- Appearance: Teeny little goblin in pauldrons, breastplate, glasses
+- Leads the Feather Scouts - sell cookies, annual boating trip, charity for schools/temples/less fortunate
 - Uses fighter kites to disperse religious fliers - was talking to Owl about a way to promote the temple services more, Owl suggested using the kites
 - how did she win Valespinner? idt by flying talent
 - Angling to become the next Councillor - there's no age requirement.
 Owl wouldn't' mind having a pawn
 - Trying to requisition Kareem's shop to build a new seminary.
 Owl suggested bc the inn is over a major reservoir entrance.
 - May come after players for petty crimes
-- relation with dwarf shopkeep?
+- relation with Myla?
-**Lieutenant Corinsson**: undead elf ranger bound into Morgana's service. assassin
+**Lieutenant Corinsson**: undead elven air genasi ranger bound into Morgana's service. assassin
 - play them as a [sharpshooter ranger](https://www.reddit.com/r/DMAcademy/comments/1bm3srp/comment/kw9p4mr/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button)? magic missile crossbow (missilebolt crossbow)?
 - gloomstalker + assassin rogue
-- Ranger working for Moonflowers, investigated strange happenings in the Mirwood and got killed by Onkeioros.
-Moonflowers passed him onto Morgana
+- Appearance: pale, wispy white hair. blank white eyes
+- Corin's son, air genasi, born 50 yrs ago.
+It was well known that he was related to Corin
+- Owl was sent to kill him 2 yrs ago so Indira would be the only heir, inherit the power
+	- left on a ship chartered by kingswill, never seen again?
 **Isaiah Giltstern**: head of Giltstern trading firm
 - stats: Ruler Noble (essetial npcs)
 - Appearance: mane of dirty gold hair, wide build.
 Gravelly, southern voice.
+Rakish.
 - Sponsoring Morgana in her plot to start a war, or at least cause enough trouble that he can gain the upper hand in negotiations
 	- Profess to not want a war bc it might cause difficulties in getting saltwood (Avizallo could just torch everything).
 Also bad for trade.
-- Wants this labor issue resolved so he can buy the saltwood
+- Wants this labor issue resolved so he can buy the saltwood. "we pay these people a fortune for some trees, all because they're the only ones who have it."
 - Pressuring Gandras Dol to repay his debts.
 Annoyed at Gandras' inability to suppress saltwood workers
 - Has worked politically with Macaw, Kingfisher to negotiate imports.
 Conflict w Gyrfalcon
 - Residing on the moored Giltstern flagship